 M is for moisturising.
 You should focus on particularly dry areas, including your hands, feet, elbows, and knees.

 Carly says: “Hydrating your skin is incredibly important, especially when you’re planning to chill out in the sun.
 Moisturising from head to toe keeps your skin cells plump and soft, meaning your skin tone is more balanced and that your glow will stay in place for longer.
 Try to avoid traditional after sun products, as many of these contain alcohol, which is very drying to your skin.
 My favourite moisturiser is the Sienna X Radiance Body Balm.
 Not only is it hydrating, but it also has a little shimmer.
-This equals an enhanced tan, as the light bounces off your body – a bit like an Instagram filter – so you look flawless.
+This equals an enhanced tan, as the light bounces off your body – a bit like a real-life Instagram filter.
 Plus, the lemongrass scent reminds me of being on holiday.”

-Exfoliating might sound like a laborious task, but it’s essential if you want to maintain your tan.
+Exfoliating might sound like a lot of effort, but it’s essential if you want to maintain your tan.